This section provides an example of creating a helloworld module based on module template and an adaptation of the hello-world Helm-chart.

 2. Fork the module template repository or copy it.

-3. Enter the name of the module in the Chart.yaml file.
+3. Enter the name of the module in the module.yaml file.

-We will use the hello-world-module module name in this example, but you can use any name you like.
+We will use the helloworld module name in this example, but you can use any name you like.
+For this, replace ‘helloworld’ in the commands and in your repo’s name with the one you prefer.

 Note that the module name may differ depending on the command.
 In may be written in kebab-case as well as camelCase.
 If you use a custom module name, make sure to modify it accordingly.

-Run the following command to add the module name to the Chart.yaml file or edit it manually:
+Run the following command to add the module name to the module.yaml file or edit it manually:

 4. Clone the hello-world chart source code into a temporary directory.